 Category 8 LA permit authorizes to use trawl net for part-time vessels.
 There are zero permits under this category as of 2016.
 Category 9 LA permit authorizes to use trawl net for occasional vessels.
 There are zero permits under this category as of 2016.
 Existing regulatory or fishery management controls: the amount of catch allowed for these permit categories is relatively small.
 All vessels under these categories are required to complete their VTR which includes information on gear type used.
 Because some individually-permitted vessels hold both a limited access and a limited access general category permit , the NMFS Vessel Permit Number is not sufficient to determine the permit category for the trip and information on gear type is necessary to assure provenance back to the UoC.
 The UoC extends only to federal waters.
 As noted previously, individually-permitted vessels may hold permits for several fisheries, including both federal and state permits.
-There is in place an "State Waters Exemption" rule (NMFS 2017a) for the scallop fishery, which allows some federal permit holders to also fish for scallop in the Maine and Massachusetts state waters.
-This exemption allows vessels holding both a Massachusetts or Maine state scallop permit and a LAGC-IFQ or LAGC NGOM permit to be allowed to continue fishing in their respective state waters once the federal Total Allowable Catch for the NGOM has been fully harvested: - There are four IFQ-permitted vessels with Maine state-waters permits - There are 12 vessels LAGC IFQ and NGOM-federally permitted vessels that also hold a Massachusetts state-waters permit.
-Out of which six only fish in federal waters.
-Potential for vessels from the UoC to fish - There are 35 vessels with NGOM-federally permitted vessels that have Maine as their home port state, and thus are presumed to also hold a Maine state-waters permit. outside the UoC or in different geographical Existing regulatory or fishery management controls: areas (on the same trips or different trips) If a vessel is issued any a federal scallop permit they are required to complete a VTR for every fishing trip, whether the vessel is fishing in state or federal waters.
-Vessel with a Federal NGOM permit can fish exclusively in state waters and that catch would not apply against the federal NGOM TAC.
-Federal NGOM permit can fish exclusively in state waters and that catch would not apply against the federal NGOM TAC.
-Vessels could still fish in federal waters, but if they do all catch from that trip would apply against the federal TAC.
-The risks of an exempt vessel from fishing in state and federal waters in the same trip are very low.
-There is a total of 10 potential vessels that hold federal permits and may fish in state waters.
-LAGG NGOM-federally permitted vessels are not allowed to continue fishing in federal NGOM area after the TAC is reached.
-Additionally, information that allows tracing product back to the UoC is available on VRTs, which are required for scallop trips under federal permits.
+There is in place an "State Waters Exemption" rule (NMFS 2017a) for the scallop fishery, which allows some federal permit holders to also fish for scallop in the Maine and Massachusetts state waters. .
+Additionally, smaller vessels fishing in the federal waters of the Northern Gulf of Maine (NGOM) are part of the UoC.
+However, once the TAC for the NGOM area is reached, these vessels can continue to fish in state waters, which is not part of the UoC.
+Potential for vessels from the UoC to fish outside the UoC or in different geographical areas (on the same trips or different trips) Potential Risk: A vessel in "State Waters Exemption" or NGOM Program fishes in both state and federal waters on a same trip.
+The risks of an exempt vessel from fishing in state and federal waters in the same trip is very low a vessel issued any a federal scallop permit is required to complete a VTR for every fishing trip, whether the vessel is fishing in state or federal waters.
 The VTR form includes information on fishing area and a vessel needs to complete a new VTR each time it changes chart area (inshore or offshore).
+This information allows tracing product back to the UoC.
+Inaccurate reporting of catch by statistical area may occur as a result of underreporting the number of statistical areas fished.
+This can be mitigated via verification with VMS data and data collected by at-sea fisheries observers.
+As noted, on PI 3.2.3 reporting of fishers is an important component.
+Potential Risks (2) A vessel fishing in the NGOM area also fishes in Program fishes in both state and federal waters on a same trip: Potential for vessels outside of the UoC or client group fishing the same stock As result of permit structure there is no risk that vessels outside of the UoC fishing the scallop stock in federal waters.